Saketh7382/seminar-rt3dcv-stylesdf/README.md

 <h1 align="center">Paper Review on <b>StyleSDF</b></h1>
 <div style="display: flex; flex-direction: column;">
 <p>
 This Blog article is the review of paper <a href="https://arxiv.org/pdf/2112.11427.pdf" targer="_blank">StyleSDF: High-Resolution 3D-Consistent Image and Geometry Generation</a> published in CVPR 2022 <a href="#1">[1]</a>.
 First we will look at a brief introduction to the topic, followed by relevant concepts and some related works.
 Then we will discuss the implementation details in depth, followed by evaluations and results.
 Finally, we conclude this review by looking at the limitations & future work.
+You can check my presentation slides for this paper review <a href="https://docs.google.com/presentation/d/1E34zi1VKszkNEcYt4riW4LUrqtkjG6Sj/edit?usp=sharing&ouid=100856124967717223803&rtpof=true&sd=true">here</a>.
 </p>

 <br/>